 In “A Random Walk Down Wall Street,” author Burton Malkiel offers a historical average market return of 1% per month with a 4.5% standard deviation.
 The market tends to go up (the average is positive), but there’s a high variation in these returns (high standard deviation).
 When you plot it out, it looks a bit like a confused pedestrian going for a random walk.

 As a nerd, I wrote a MATLAB script to run through some simulations using this data.
 For a given month, I invested $1000 and then assigned a random rate of return using the average and standard deviation.
 Then, I simulated 35 years, or 420 months—a typical American career.
 And then I simulated that career, randomly, 100,000 times.
+Ok…so maybe this is the least basic of the basic finance plots.
+But I think you’ll find the following explanation fairly straightforward!

 This plot simply shows 10 random results (out of the 100,000).
 The best of the 10 here shows a $28 million retirement fund.
 The worst? $1.1 million.
 The average was $6.8 million.
 And the red line shows the “Mattress Technique” of investing, whereby the investor stuffs the $1000 per month under his mattress.
 After 35 years, that investor will only have $420K.